-BIM Designers helps you to create rebar cages regardless of your chosen workflow.
+PowerPack for Revit helps you to create rebar cages regardless of your chosen workflow.
 Using the reinforcement settings you can fine-tune and customize rebar cages generated by the automatic calculation, based on default country standards.
-You can even fill manually all the parameters , if you prefer to do the calculation in another software, like Microsoft Excel or Libre Spreadsheet.
+You can even fill manually all the parameters, if you prefer to do the calculation in another software, like Microsoft Excel or Libre Spreadsheet.
 If the parameters provided break the theoretical requirements, the corresponding text to the parameters becomes red indicating that the new configuration does not meet the minimum design requirement.

 Naturally, the reinforcement options vary for individual elements.
-The Reinforced Concrete BIM Designer commands automatically detect the type of element selected and present options related to these element types such as footings, beams and columns.
+The Reinforced Concrete commands automatically detect the type of element selected and present options related to these element types such as footings, beams, and columns.

-After launching the "Preliminary sizing" command the elements properties from the model can be further verified during the design process.
+After launching the "Preliminary sizing" command the properties of the elements from the model can be further verified during the design process.

 Users can also adjust the main/secondary longitudinal reinforcement bars and the transversal bars as required.

-The Reinforced Concrete BIM Designers allow complete client-side configuration giving the user complete control over the impact of any changes applied.
-For example if the quantity of bars imposed by the user results in the real reinforcement area being smaller than the theoretical requirement, the corresponding text becomes red indicating that the new configuration does not meet the minimum design requirement.
+The Reinforced Concrete allow complete client-side configuration giving the user complete control over the impact of any changes applied.
+For example, if the quantity of bars imposed by the user results in the real reinforcement area being smaller than the theoretical requirement, the corresponding text becomes red indicating that the new configuration does not meet the minimum design requirement.

 The upper transversal bars are the links along the upper longitudinal bars.
-The same applies for the main and lower transversal bars.
+The same applies to the main and lower transversal bars.

 Reinforcement for a typical beam is divided into several categories that can be customized and set individually.
-This enables the user complete flexibility to adjust and fin-tune the properties of the longitudinal, transversal, anti-crack, sliding, splice bars, continuity and lintel reinforcement to suit a wide variety of applications.
+This enables the user complete flexibility to adjust and fine-tune the properties of the longitudinal, transversal, anti-crack, sliding, splice bars, continuity, and lintel reinforcement to suit a wide variety of applications.